shuang26/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to mark all students as absent by student ID.
+1. User requests to mark all students as absent.

 2. CareBook updates the attendance record for every student as absent.